 Thai household debt accelerated rapidly between 2010 and 2013.
 This was mostly because of tax breaks on vehicle and housing purchases.
-More recently, growth in household lending has slowed to 6.5% for Thailand in 2014 from 18% in 2012.
+More recently, growth in consumer lending has slowed to 6.5% for Thailand in 2014 from 18% in 2012.

-Fitch noted on the matter ”While the slowdown in household debt growth is positive, household leverage is likely to stay high in the short to medium term as consumer loan demand is unlikely to be materially below GDP”.
+Fitch noted on the matter ”While the slowdown in household debt growth is positive, leverage is likely to stay high in the short to medium term as consumer loan demand is unlikely to be materially below GDP”.

-High leverage leaves households sensitive to macroeconomic weakness.
+High leverage leaves consumers sensitive to macroeconomic weakness.
 With challenging headwinds coming from China as the world’s second biggest economy takes a pause, this risk is unlikely to end at least for some time.

 Further asset quality deterioration is likely.
 The degree will depend on the outlook for economic growth and unemployment with lower-income households being more vulnerable.